NIKE GOLF SUBMITS PATENT FOR NEW TRACKER BALL

 A reactive 3D display was one of the top features of the Fire phone and has been featured in other Android devices.
 But so far, consumers have not taken to it because no significant application has been developed for it.
-Apple first filed its patent application for a sensor-based “display environment” in January 2012.
-But last week, the U.S. Patent and Trademark Office awarded Apple the patent.
+Apple first filed its patent application for Read the rest

 San Diego – Apple has filed patent application for a new kind of digital remote control partly because Apple believes that remote controls used today are outdated.
 The remote controls that we use now were designed when channels only had numbers.
 However, now, many of the streaming services use graphic interfaces to show viewers their offerings such as movies and television shows.

-With the technology of the future in mind, Apple submitted a patent application with the U.S. Patent and Trademark Office in March 2013 for a new kind of remote control for its Apple TV set-top box that uses icons and pictures.
-But these icons are reduced in size and made especially for a smartphone or a tablet.
-Apple already has a sleek remote control for the Apple TV with a limited number of buttons for navigation.
+With the technology of the future in mind, Apple submitted a patent application with the U.S. Patent and Trademark Office in March 2013 for a new kind of remote control for its Apple TV set-top box that uses icons Read the rest

 California — Apple Inc.’s iPhones and iPads do not infringe on any Samsung Electronics Co. patents, a U.S. International Trade Commission judge said Friday, marking another win for Apple in its global patent war with its South Korean rival.